 - Document showing the monthly rent and/or running costs of the accommodation (shown on rental contract)

-- Proof of sufficient means of subsistence in Austria (e.g. scholarship, bank deposits, bank account statements, proof of regular payments made to a bank account accessible from Austria).
-Prescribed minimum amounts (which exclude the cost of apartment / dormitory and tuition fees): persons under 24 years of age must prove a monthly income of EUR 515.30; persons over 24 years of age must prove a monthly income of at least EUR 933.06 (bank accounts must show the total sum for 12 months).
+- Proof of sufficient means of subsistence in Austria (e.g. scholarship, bank deposits, bank account statements, proof of regular payments made to a bank account fully accessible from Austria).
+Prescribed minimum amounts (excluding accommodation costs and tuition fees): persons under 24 years of age must prove a monthly income of EUR 552.53 (one year: EUR 6630.36); persons over 24 years of age must prove a monthly income of at least EUR 1000.48 (one year: EUR 12005.76).

-- Proof of source of funds (for example: certificate of employment with salary information, pay slips, loan confirmation from a bank, financial aid or scholarship confirmation)
+- Proof of source of funds (for example: certificate of employment with salary information, pay slips, loan confirmation from a bank, financial aid or scholarship confirmation).
+If your parents or relatives are funding your studies, please submit their employment documents with salary information.

 10.2 Notice of admission by the university or other institution of higher education ("Aufnahmebestätigung" or "Zulassungsbescheid") – this is the acceptance letter from the admissions officer